 Some info for fellow sailors – Rabat

 Only be aware when you rent a car via portal: don’t do it too spontaneously.
-We made the unnerving experience that whenever we tried to get a car for the next day or the day after that we’d get a cancellation.
+We made the unnerving experience that whenever we tried to get a car for the next day or the day after that we’d get a very short notice cancellation.
 Apparently Moroccan car rental companies (locations, in French) prefer to have a 48hours+ notice, aha.
-We payed €130.- for a week without the extra insurance the company wanted to sell to us and everything went smooth.
+We payed €130.- for a week without the extra insurance the company wanted to sell to us and everything went smoothly.